Are you looking for a loan in Kenya? Well, read through this list of loan apps in Kenya in 2022.

-The best thing about Timiza, unlike other Apps from banks, is that the app is not limited to the bank’s customers alone but instead available to all Kenyans.
+Unlike other apps from banks, the best thing about Timiza is that the app is not limited to the bank’s customers alone but instead available to all Kenyans.

 You download the app, register, and check if you qualify for a loan.

 The Timiza App is not only a money lending app but one of a kind app where you can do more.
-You can top up any amount and use the money to hail a Taxi, for example.
+You can top up any amount and use the money to hail a Taxi.

 4. Stawika Loan App